AlexBelin/Radio-to-Rate-Stars/README.md

 radiosStars.init();

 **configuration**
-target => class the radios wrappers to target
+target => class of the radios wrappers to target
 gap => make the stars spaced
 dim => stars size
 starOn => image of the selected stars